 Back when I was sous Chef of Il Vesco Vino in St. Paul we cooked fennel sausage slowly in tomato sauce so it could be served quickly on a sandwich.
 We served not one, but two whole sausages in a type of Italian pocket bread with mozzarella cheese.
 It was a little excessive.

-At the end of the shift the leftover sausages were the stuff dreams a line cooks dreams were made of.
+At the end of the shift the leftover sausages were the stuff a line cook’s dreams were made of.
 Cooked for hours until nearly falling apart, the sausage imbued the sauce with flavor and fat, becoming spoon tender like a pot roast and so addictive they could be traded for goods and services.

 Chef's Tips and Variations